by-jp/www.byjp.me/content/posts/mental-poker/open-games/index.md

 - **the board**: the 'state' of the game, a record of the outcomes of the decisions, randomness, and fated changes up to this point.
 - **secrets**: the cards or tiles in your hand that your opponent can't see.

-When you're in the real world these things are all very simple to bring about — you and your friend(s) are sitting together, the dice are fair, you can see cheating peaks at the cards, there is only one shared board, and you can (mostly) keep your cards secret from your neighbour.
+When you're in the real world these things are all very simple to bring about — you and your friend(s) are sitting together, the dice are fair, you can see cheating peeks at the cards, there is only one shared board, and you can (mostly) keep your cards secret from your neighbour.

 What happens when you want to play a game like this when you're not in the same place?
 We have the internet — messaging apps, email and everything else — so communicating our decisions is easy enough, but after this things get tricky.

 You _claim_ you rolled a six with your fair dice; how can I know you didn't cheat?
-You claim you didn't know the next card in the deck was going to be in your favour, but how do I know you didn't peak?
+You claim you didn't know the next card in the deck was going to be in your favour, but how do I know you didn't peek?
 We both _think_ we've kept track of the board in the same way, but what happens if one of us made a mistake, and we're actually playing two different games?
 How do I draw a card from the deck and keep it secret from you, while also being able to prove I did draw that one?

 _These_ are the problems that distributed game protocols address, and I'll cover the simplest of these in this blog post: the players and the board.